-One of the magic of language is that various messages can be delivered by putting emotions into one expression.
-In daily life, the most frequent occasion that we say “tadaima” is when we go back to home.
-Imagine you had a long school or working day.
-On that day, maybe something good happened to you.
-Or, the day was not your day.
-When you arrive home, you can let your family know how you feel after the long day outside with “tadaima” in different intonation.
+One of the magic of language is that it can convey different messages by putting emotions into one expression.
+In everyday life, the most common occasion when we say “tadaima” is when we go home.
+Imagine you had a long day at school or at work.
+Maybe something good happened to you that day.

 1. Conversation between Ken and his mother

 Welcome back!
 How was your day at school?

 I had a lot of fun today!
 In the PE class, our team won in the soccer game.